ngrief/data-class-project-3/README.md

 **Population Density** is how many people live in a given area.

 ## Methodology and Tools
-- JavaScript, Leaflet, HTML, CSS
+- JavaScript, Leaflet, HTML, CSS, Chart.js
 - ETL: CSV, MongoDB

 ## Results